 - A brief resumé of your interest in trauma

 - Certificate of Attendance at a two-day “Introduction to SE®” workshop (can be submitted subsequently)

 To apply for Registration, please contact us.

-The Beginning year of the 2017 training will be taught by Lael Keen, S.E.P.
+The Intermediate year of the 2017 Edinburgh training will be taught by Lael Keen, S.E.P.

-Lael Katharine Keen is an Advanced level Instructor of Somatic Experiencing® for the S.E.® Trauma Institute and a founding member of the A.B.T.
-(Associacao Brasileira do Trauma—the Brazilian SE Association).
+Lael is an Advanced level Instructor of Somatic Experiencing® for the S.E.® Trauma Institute and a founding member of the A.B.T.
+(Associação Brasileira do Trauma—the Brazilian SE Association).

-The Intermediate year of the 2016 training will be taught by Pedro Prado, S.E.P.
+The Beginning year of the 2018 London training will be taught by Dr. Abi Blakeslee, S.E.P.